 Top of Page

 How do I declare a major and how many majors can I have?

 - You are encouraged to declare a major during Summer Registration or as soon as you are reasonably sure of your decision.

-- To change majors, you should record your new major on your next registration form or complete a Declaration of Major form signed by your advisor (and including specialization or concentration, if applicable) and file this form with the Office of the Registrar.
+- To change majors, you should record your new major on the Declaration of Major/Minor form signed by your advisor (and including specialization or concentration, if applicable) and submit this form with the Office of the Registrar.

 How do I declare a minor and how many minors can I have?

-- You may declare a minor on the registration form.
+- You may declare a minor on the Declaration of Major/Minor form.

 - Courses that count toward the major requirements may also be counted toward completion of a minor.

-- You should work closely with your advisor in planning your major and complementing it with an appropriate minor.
+- You should work closely with your advisor in planning your major and complementing it with a minor.

 - There is no restriction on the maximum number of minors other than time.